 One additional “red flag” to know about is if you’ve recently been hospitalized or have used antibiotics in the last 3-6 months.
 If so, and you experience any of the concerning symptoms, you could have a C. diff bacterial infection.

-In most cases, symptoms for the stomach flu and food poisoning are mild and last only a short time.
-If you have any other questions about what to eat after food poisoning or stomach flu, speak to a doctor.
+In most cases, symptoms of food poisoning are mild and last only a short time.
+If you have any other questions about what to eat after food poisoning, speak to a doctor.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.